suffolklibraries/sljekyll/new-suggestions/meet-the-author/_posts/2020-04-21-meet-the-author-faith-martin.md

 Huh, that’s a tough one.
 I’m the most ordinary person I know!
 I did once win an award for my romance fiction, which was meant to be an annual thing – but then the publisher got taken over by a bigger house who didn’t want to continue with it, making me the one and only recipient of the award!

 Meaning I got to keep the silver tray.
-(Not sure if that’s a good thing, or rather pathetic…..)
+(Not sure if that’s a good thing, or rather pathetic…)